esperanca/personal_website/src/posts/weeknotes_19.md

 ### **On track**

 This week I was very proud of the DNA team.
 Managing the immense complexity of design systems work is not easy.
 But internal coherence is the real challenge.
 It was a joy to see the small things getting together, sliced in a sprint that we named Marie Curie.
 The goal is to improve our accessibility documentation.
 The entire team is excited to play with Information Architecture, and I am thrilled about it.
+I have also learned a lot about Jira with Elliot and Fred.

 ### **ZoomVJ**